ait-energy/IESopt.jl/README.md

 ## Usage

 IESopt requires a configured model to run.
-You can start with the extensive [first model tutorial](https://ait-energy.github.io/IESopt.jl/dev/pages/tutorials/first_model/), or checkout [IESoptLib](https://github.com/ait-energy/IESoptLib.jl) which includes many more examples.
+You can start with the extensive [first model tutorial](https://ait-energy.github.io/IESopt.jl/dev/pages/tutorials/first_model/).

 ### Basic usage